 Any disputes about the elections process will be decided by the AB, excluding those members running for reelection.

 Electoral candidates must meet all of the following criteria:

 Nominations will take place from May 1–31 inclusive, Eastern Time.

 To nominate yourself, send your name and platform statement to email@example.com.

 To nominate someone else, send the candidate's name to firstname.lastname@example.org.
-Nominated candidates will be contacted by the AB and asked if they agree to run.
+Nominated candidates will be contacted and asked if they agree to run.
 If so, they will be asked to send their platform statements.